 Hence, we may conclude to rename them 'suicide rod bearings', made to 'kill your engine' with a catastrophic metal-to-metal spun-rod-bearing scenario.
 IT MUST BE A CONSPIRACY; THEY ARE ABSOLUTELY WRONG.

 Don't simply take my word for it; read about the precision engineered connecting rod oil spurt feature as described in Society of Automotive Engineer's article named "The New American Motors V8". (thank you T.J. for posting the articles)

-My advice: For any higher performance Rambler V8 application, use Sealed Power 2230CP; they have no oil spurt provision (not even the notch, like the stock AMC rod bearings) delete the oil spurt feature altogther; at higher rpm levels (basically anything above 1200 rpm) (...my 327 XRV8 engine idles at 1200!) oil sling from the rod journals is already enough to cool and lubricate the undersides of the pistons. (any Chevy Gen 1 engine proves this statement; they have no connecting rod oil spurt feature, they are durable in a grocery getter application ~and~ they are proven to run well in the higher rpm ranges; GO TO ANY DRAGSTRIP IN USA AND WATCH HIGH RPM CHEVY GEN 1 ENGINES WIN RACES.
+My advice: For any higher performance Rambler V8 application, use Sealed Power 2230CP; they have no oil spurt provision, not even the notch, like the stock AMC rod bearings and delete the oil spurt feature altogther.
+At higher rpm levels (basically anything above 1200 rpm ...my 327 XRV8 engine idles at 1200!) oil sling from the rod journals is already enough to cool and lubricate the undersides of the pistons.
+Any Chevy Gen 1 engine proves this statement; they have no connecting rod oil spurt feature, they are durable in a grocery getter application ~and~ they are proven to run well in the higher rpm ranges; GO TO ANY DRAGSTRIP IN USA AND WATCH HIGH RPM CHEVY GEN 1 ENGINES WIN RACES.

 *NOTE: If you are a highly skilled engine builder, it is not impossible to transposition the semi-grooved rod bearings by cutting new rod bearing notches on the opposite sides of the connecting rods for the location tangs of the bearing inserts.